 PRISON SENTENCE: If you are convicted of a felony offense in Virginia, you may be sentenced to serve a period of time in a state penitentiary / prison.
 The length of any particular prison sentence will vary depending on the specific felony offense and the specific facts and circumstances of the case – and in certain cases in Virginia the possible punishment includes a sentence of incarceration for life.
 If you are convicted of a felony offense and are sentenced to serve time in the penitentiary, you will be housed in the local / regional jail until you are transferred to the custody of the Department of Corrections.

-VASAP: If you are found guilty of a DUI / DWI offense in Virginia (sometimes referred to as Driving While Intoxicated or Driving While Under the Influence of Alcohol) you will be required to enroll in and successfully complete the substance abuse education and treatment through the Virginia Alcohol Safety Action Program (VASAP), or a similar program approved by VASAP before your privilege to drive in Virginia will be reinstated.
-In addition, completion of VASAP is commonly required as a condition of a suspended fine and/or jail sentence.
+VASAP: If you are found guilty of a DUI / DWI offense in Virginia (sometimes referred to as Driving While Intoxicated or Driving While Under the Influence of Alcohol) you will be required to enroll in and successfully complete the substance abuse education and treatment through the Virginia Alcohol Safety Action Program (VASAP), or a similar program approved by VASAP.
+This requirement is usually a condition of a suspended sentence, and in all cases it must be done before your privilege to drive in Virginia can be reinstated.
 VASAP employees will perform an assessment of your drinking habits and establish a course of education and/or treatment for you which you must complete in order to satisfy the order of the Court.
-VASAP also essentially fulfills the role of a probation officer in Virginia because if you fail to comply with the treatment program established for you by VASAP it will be reported to the Court.
+VASAP also essentially fulfills the role of a probation officer in Virginia because if you fail to comply with the treatment program established for you by VASAP, your case worker at VASAP will report your failure to the Court.
 If this happens it will likely result in the Court issuing a contempt citation requiring you to come before the Court and explain why you should not be incarcerated for failing to comply with Court’s order.

 SUSTANCE ABUSE TREATMENT: If you have been found guilty, or have been given the benefit of a Deferred Disposition, in a case involving drugs and/or alcohol in Virginia, you may be required to complete a substance abuse counseling / treatment program in addition to, or as an alternative to, completing VASAP.
 Depending on the facts and circumstances of the case, this required counseling / treatment may be either on an inpatient or outpatient basis.